lauraparra28/miniKGraphRAG/README.md

     - **Ollama**: Make sure you have the Ollama server running.
 You can install it from [Ollama's website](https://ollama.com/).
     - **API KEY**: Make sure you have the API key OpenAI

-In a WSL terminal, run the following command to start the Ollama server:
+If you are going to use Ollama, in a WSL terminal run the following command to start the Ollama server:

 ```bash
 ollama serve